-Compared to other pets, it can be rather difficult to read a rabbit’s body language.
+Compared to other pets, it can be rather difficult to spot a rabbit’s affection signs.
+Their body language doesn’t reveal much.
 They’re subtle creatures who don’t always show their feelings upfront.
 This is because rabbits are prey animals in the wild, and their instincts tend to keep them on high alert for danger, ready to react or run at any time.
 Even domestic rabbits might seem a bit anxious, but if you give them their space and let them lead your interaction, they’ll relax in no time.

 Looking for very subtle body clues is the best way to tell if your rabbit is happy.
 Bunnies don’t vocalize often, and when they do it tends to be in extreme situations, so you might be sitting around for a while if you’re waiting to hear anything from them.
 If you look, however, it won’t take long to get to know your bunny’s subtleties and personality.